Watkins Abbitt

-Watkins "Wat" Moorman Abbitt (May 21, 1908 – July 13, 1998) was an American politician and lawyer.
+Watkins Moorman "Wat" Abbitt (May 21, 1908 – July 13, 1998) was an American politician and lawyer.
 He was a member of the United States House of Representatives from Virginia from February 17, 1948 to January 3, 1973.
 He was a top lieutenant within the Byrd Organization, the political machine named for its leader, U.S. Senator Harry F. Byrd.

 Early and family life

 Abbitt was born in Lynchburg, Virginia to George Francis Abbitt and Otway C. Moorman Abbitt.
 He graduated from Appomattox Agricultural High School in Appomattox, Virginia in 1925.
 He earned an LL.B. from the University of Richmond in 1931 and began the practice of law in Appomattox.
 He married Corinne Hancock on March 20, 1937, and they had a son and two daughters who survived infancy.